Todays best notice accounts

 Notice accounts can pay higher rates of interest than easy access accounts, but this isn’t guaranteed.
 It’s a good idea to check the latest top rates on our notice savings charts above and compare them with the top easy access savings rates.

-Currently, the top notice savings accounts pay in excess of 5.00% AER.
-However, this can change so it’s worth checking our charts above for the most up-to-date list of the highest-paying notice accounts.
+At the time of writing, the top notice savings accounts pay in excess of 4.50% AER.
+However, this can change as providers can amend their rates whenever they choose, so it’s worth checking our charts above for the most up-to-date list of the highest-paying notice accounts.

 If you can get a higher rate on a notice account than on an easy access account, and you’re willing to wait before being able to use any money you withdraw, a notice account may be worth considering.
 However, it’s a good idea to compare all your options as, if you know you won’t need to access your savings for several months or longer, you may be able to find even higher rates on a fixed bond.